 LAURA COCKS | FLUTE

-Laura Cocks has worked in a wide array of creative environments as a flutist and performer and focuses primarily on contemporary music.
-She aims to highlight emerging composers – emphasizing and rejoicing in the collaborative process and has premiered over 150 works in the last five years.
-Ms. Cocks is a founding member of TAK and Ensemble F0 and also performs regularly with the Nouveau Classical Project and TACTUS.
-She has performed across North and Latin America, Europe, and Canada as a soloist and chamber musician in ensembles such as The London Sinfonietta, Wet Ink Ensemble, International Contemporary Ensemble (ICE), Ensemble Pamplemousse, and Ensemble Bonne Action.
-She has performed in venues that range from Symphony Space, The Guggenheim Museum, and the Queen Elizabeth Hall in London to spaces like diners, artists squats, and living rooms.
+Laura Cocks is a New York based flutist who works in a wide array of creative environments as a performer and promoter of contemporary music.
+Laura is the flutist and executive director of TAK ensemble, and a member of the Nouveau Classical Project and the Association of Dominican Classical Artists.
+She has performed across North and Latin America and Europe as a soloist and chamber musician in ensembles such as The London Sinfonietta, International Contemporary Ensemble (ICE), Wet Ink Ensemble, Ensemble Pamplemousse, and Ensemble Bonne Action in venues that range from Queen Elizabeth Hall in London's Southbank Centre and Orchestra Hall in Chicago to artist squats, diners, and highway medians.
+Laura can be heard with TAK, International Contemporary Ensemble, Wet Ink Ensemble, and others on labels such as Carrier Records, ECM, New Focus Recordings, Sound American, Denovali Records, Orange Mountain Music, Gold Bolus and others.
 Laura attended the Oberlin Conservatory of Music and the Royal Academy of Music where she studied flute with Michel Debost, Kathleen Chastain, Kate Hill and Composition with Paul Patterson.
 She holds a master’s degree from the Manhattan School of Music’s Contemporary Performance Program where she studied with Tara Helen O’connor.
 Laura is currently a doctoral candidate at City University of New York, Graduate Center where she continues to study with O’Connor.

 CARLOS CORDEIRO | CLARINET